What Are Pickleworms?

 Their minute eggs are white when deposited on the buds, flowers, and other portions of the plant, but change to yellow after the first day.
 They are distributed in small groups, usually less than a dozen per cluster.
 Hatching takes about four days.

 Larval development time is about two weeks.
 After which the moths emerge, they are primarily nocturnal.
 Moths are not found in the field during the daylight hours, and probably disperse to adjacent wooded or weedy areas during the heat of the day.
 Moths do not produce eggs until they are several days old.

 The pickleworm can cause severe damage.
 Young pickleworms generally feed on small leaves at the growing tips of vines or within blossoms.
 When they about half grown, they bore into fruits and continue to feast, causing internal damage and leaving behind an excrement trail.

 Diverse gardens that include a symbiotic mingling of flowers and vegetables are a poor environment for insect pests as they also attract many natural predators.
 Pickleworms have several natural enemies, such as Lady Bugs.
-Praying Mantids will feed on the moths by night.
+Praying Mantis will feed on the moths by night.

-Beneficial nematodes when sprayed directly on the plant do a good job, they survive several days inside the flowers where the pickleworms roam and can greatly deplete their populations.
+When sprayed directly on the plant do a good job, they survive several days inside the flowers where the pickleworms roam and can greatly deplete their populations.
 None of the predators will eliminate pickleworms entirely.

-Diazinon can be applied at petal fall, but is not as eco-friendly as the bio-pesticides listed above as it is toxic to beneficial insects and pollinators.
+Diazinon can be applied at petal fall but is not as eco-friendly as the bio-pesticides listed above as it is toxic to beneficial insects and pollinators.

 Other Broad-spectrum organic insecticides, such as Pyrethin or malathion only as a last resort, generally used commercially and not really advisable for smaller plantings or home gardeners.
 Broad-spectrum insecticides, such as pyrethrin or malathion only as a last resort.